PyRepair/maniple/training-data/summarize-experiment/pandas/122/prompt_response_response_6.md

     if not all(ax1.equals(ax2) for ax1, ax2 in zip(self_axes, other_axes)):
         return False

-    # Consolidate the BlockManagers
     self._consolidate_inplace()
     other._consolidate_inplace()
     if len(self.blocks) != len(other.blocks):
         return False

-    # Compare blocks based on dtype and locations
-    def sort_key(block):
+    def canonicalize(block):
-        return (block._exactly_equal, block.values)

-    # Check if all corresponding blocks are equal
-    return all(
+        return (block.dtype.name, tuple(block.mgr_locs.as_array))

+    self_blocks = sorted(self.blocks, key=canonicalize)
+    other_blocks = sorted(other.blocks, key=canonicalize)

-        block.equals(oblock) for block, oblock in zip(self.blocks, other.blocks)
+    return all(block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks))
-    )
 ```

-In the corrected version of the function, we are now specifically comparing the blocks based on the `_exactly_equal` attribute and their values.
-The blocks are then compared using the `equals` method to accurately check for equality.
+In the revised version of the function:
+1. The `canonicalize` function orders the blocks based on their data type and location by creating a tuple of `dtype.name` and `mgr_locs.as_array`.
+2. The comparison of blocks has been updated to use the `equals` method, ensuring that block comparisons are accurate regardless of their locations.

-This updated version should resolve the bug by ensuring that the block comparison process accurately identifies the equality of the two BlockManagers.
+This corrected function resolves the bug by addressing potential issues in block ordering and comparison, ensuring that the `equals` function returns the correct result when comparing identical blocks with different locations.